OpenEnergyPlatform/organisation/compendium/family_members/templates-and-specification/factsheets.md

 ## Scenario Factsheet

 The Scenario Factsheets provide some dedicated information about specific scenarios for which projection data is available on the OEP.
+They are based on the concepts available in the Open Energy Ontology (OEO) and the Open Energy Knowledge Graph (OEKG).
+This enables the OEP to include information on the scenario projection data available in the database, the corresponding frameworks and models applied, and the study context.
+The factsheets will make these relations visible and usable.